qwertie/learn-react/docs/tutorial-2.md

 And then it does everything else for you:

-1. It runs your app on a mini web server at [http://127.0.0.1:1234](http://127.0.0.1:1234).
+1. It runs your app on a mini web server at [http://127.0.0.1:1234](http://127.0.0.1:1234) (viewable on a web browser on the same machine).
 2. It watches for changes to your code (app.tsx and index.html) and recompiles when you change them.
-3. As if that wasn't enough, when your files change, it will send a command to your web browser to **automatically refresh it!**
+3. As if that wasn't enough, when your files change, it will send a command to your web browser to **automatically refresh!**
 4. Even better, it updates the page without fully reloading it using its [Hot Module Replacement](https://parceljs.org/hmr.html) feature.

-It is challenging to set up a conventional build that does all of these things; in this tutorial I will only cover how to do #1 and #2 in a conventional build.
+It can be challenging to set up a conventional build that does all of these things; this tutorial only covers how to do #1 and #2 in a conventional build, with only code recompilation (not HTML).

 To learn about more features of Parcel, have a look at the [Parcel documentation](https://parceljs.org/getting_started.html).